Phileosopher/toolbox/README.md

 # toolbox

-I've made this toolbox to accomplish several things.

-## 1. Convenience
+This is not an exhaustive list.
+I recommend one of the following for that:

+- Websites that give gigantic piles of alternatives like [Slant](https://www.slant.co/) or [AlternativeTo](https://alternativeto.net/)
+- One of the hundreds of AWESOME LISTS OF EVERYTHING EVER MADE TO DO A THING that jockey for a top 100 position on [Product Hunt](https://www.producthunt.com/)
+- Piles of curated search content such as [Curlie](https://curlie.org/) run by many passionate people at once

-This is to make a quick-reference, a type of link-based [commonplace book](https://en.wikipedia.org/wiki/Commonplace_book).
+This is my quick-reference, a type of link-based [commonplace book](https://en.wikipedia.org/wiki/Commonplace_book), and I've made it for several purposes.

-Since we don't write essays in machine code, _everyone_ exploits an abstraction when using computers.
-An OS is the equivalent of a vastly complicated multitool, but with modular pieces with use cases that range from a rocket ship to a chainsaw.
+## 1. Understanding

+When we find familiarity in computers, we often forget it can do more than we expected.

+Thankfully, plenty of innovative software developers build things that expand our horizons and break our expectations.

+If we grasp what their software is doing, those extra information management tools create extra [understanding](https://gainedin.site/understanding) and [effectiveness](https://gainedin.site/results) with the world _beyond_ the computers themselves.

+When I find those tools, I add them here.

+## 2. Convenience

-With the web, most people will download something, use it, then promptly forget about it.
-Then, months or years later, they'll rediscover it while researching a solution, then promptly forget it again.
-Repeat.
+With the web, most people download something, use it, then promptly forget about it.
+Then, months or years later, they'll research a solution and rediscover it, then promptly forget it again.

-So, this makes my life convenient.
+On occasion, I find something that's so stunningly good that I don't trust my own memory to hold such a valuable treasure.

+When I find those treasures, I add them here.

-## 2. Awareness
+## 3. Awareness

-I'm fairly certain many people remake existing software because they don't realize someone already made it.
+Many people remake existing software because they don't realize someone already made it.

-Obviously, that's not _always_ true:
+That's not _always_ true, of course:

 - Refactoring is complicated, and it's often hard to find _precisely_ what you want.
-- Some software developers want to test to themselves/others whether they're smart.
+- Some software developers want to test whether they're smart enough to reinvent the wheel and make it better.
 - Sometimes it's very educational or downright _fun_ to reinvent the wheel.
-- If someone has severe trust issues, they'll make an open-source or de-(thing) version of that thing.
+- If someone has severe trust issues, they'll make an open-source or lobotomized version of that thing.

-However, if I need something to stretch audio or batch-compare files, the largest mental hurdle is knowing it even _exists_.
-I'm perfectly aware a tool can become obsolete, forced behind a paywall, merged into some other software suite, no longer supported, or [was closed-source the entire time](https://trendless.tech/floss).
-The idea, however, almost always lives on, and someone else typically reinvents it.
+When an existing tool becomes obsolete, forced behind a paywall, merged into some other big software suite, is no longer supported, or [was closed-source the entire time and the creator became tyrannical](https://notageni.us/ip), [reverse-engineering is always a thing](https://trendless.tech/hacking).

-Please note: I cannot attest to the validity of the software.
-Sometimes things become bloatware or malware, and sometimes I simply trust that the software does what it says it'll do.
-Validate the software for yourself, and trust no one.
+However, the largest mental hurdle in the first place is knowing a tool even _exists_.
+The idea can live on if someone knows another human already did it, but we have a harder time accomplishing what we believe to be impossible.

+When I find something I think people shouldn't forget, I add them here.

-## 3. Future Convenience
+## 4. Future Convenience

-I _might_ find lots of things here useful someday, but I don't feel like dragging around 4 terabytes of constantly updating programs just to know where they are.
+I _might_ find lots of things useful here someday, but I couldn't tell you what I want to do in 4 years.

-So, this is a bit like a hoarder's barn, but collects less dust and is proportionally smaller.
-I will probably not use 95% of the stuff here, but someone else might, and I might run across them.
+The only alternative to this pile of links is to store terabytes' worth of information in the off-chance that it could be useful someday.

+If my hoarding tendencies flare up and I think something might be useful, I add it here.

 ## Rules

-The definition of "tool" is hairy.
-Every tool revolves around [human purpose](https://gainedin.site/purpose/), which is a concept created as a [relative human value](https://gainedin.site/values/), and [hackers](https://trendless.tech/hacking) can use _anything_ for a purpose it wasn't intended for.
+The definition of "tool" is hairy:

+- Every tool revolves around [human purpose](https://gainedin.site/purpose/), which is a concept created as a [relative human value](https://gainedin.site/values/).
+- The [cognitive bias](https://gainedin.site/bias) of Maslow's Hammer means we're stuck always interpreting a tool according to what we're presently working on.
+- [Hacking](https://trendless.tech/hacking) can involve using _anything_ for a purpose it wasn't intended for.

-For brevity's sake, I'm mostly glossing over a few groups:
+So, for brevity's sake, I'm mostly glossing over a few groups:

 - The built-in tools.
 If I need them, they're in the computer already.
 - [Mega-corp](https://gainedin.site/groups-large) tools.
-They already have plenty of [advertising they paid for](https://notageni.us/marketing/), so they're _literally_ the first thing that comes up when you type the need into a search engine.
+They already have plenty of [advertising they paid for](https://notageni.us/marketing/), so they're _literally_ the first thing that comes up when you type that need into a search engine.
 - Paid tools when they cost enough that it makes me pause to consider [my budget](https://adequate.life/money-3/).
 I'm a big proponent of [free licenses](https://trendless.tech/floss/) whenever possible.
-- Most courses and courseware, since most of that is part of a _constantly_ revolving cycle of [technology fashions](https://trendless.tech/trends/) (Netscape and Java aren't running the planet anymore, but the concept of [web browsers](https://trendless.tech/web-dev/) and [programming languages endorsed by mega-corporations](https://trendless.tech/langs/) still are).
+- Most courses and courseware, since most of that is part of a _constantly_ revolving cycle of [technology fashions](https://trendless.tech/trends/).
+Netscape and Java don't run the planet anymore, but the concept of [web browsers](https://trendless.tech/web-dev/) and [programming languages endorsed by mega-corporations](https://trendless.tech/langs/) still are.
-- Anything where [a scandal was attached to it](https://trendless.tech/faang), it's [highly politicized](https://gainedin.site/conservative-liberal), or it [got hacked](https://trendless.tech/hacking).
-I've got enough drama in my life without looking for it.
+- Anything where [a scandal was attached to it](https://trendless.tech/faang), it's [highly politicized](https://gainedin.site/conservative-liberal), is [debatably close to illegal](https://notageni.us/legally-safe), or it [got hacked](https://trendless.tech/hacking).
+I've got enough drama in my life without looking for more.

 I've broken everything into malleable and somewhat arbitrary groupings, since there are _many_ things that someone could use a computer for, and people are constantly adding new things: